Nutrition Before Pregnancy

 The MyPlate icon is divided into 5 food group categories:

 Dairy.
 Milk products and many foods made from milk are considered part of this food group.
-Switch to fat-free or low-fat dairy products that are high in calcium.
+Use fat-free or low-fat dairy products that are high in calcium.

 Protein.
 Go lean with protein.
 Choose low-fat or lean meats and poultry.
 Vary your protein routine by choosing more fish, nuts, seeds, peas, and beans.

-Oils are not a food group, yet some, such as nut oils, contain key nutrients and should be included in the diet in moderation.
-Others, such as animal fats, are solid at room temperature and and should be avoided.
+Oils are not a food group, yet some, such as nut oils, fish, olives, and avocados, contain key nutrients and should be included in the diet in moderation.
+Others, such as saturated fats, are solid at room temperature and should be avoided.

-In addition to the MyPlate food groups, include the following nutrients in your pre-conception diet and continued into pregnancy:
+In addition to the MyPlate food groups, include the following nutrients in your pre-conception diet and continue into pregnancy:

-All women of childbearing age need 400 micrograms (0.4 mg) of folic acid each day.
+All women of childbearing age need 400 micrograms (mcg) of folic acid each day.
+Pregnant women need 600 mcg of folic acid daily.
 Folic acid is a nutrient found in some green leafy vegetables, nuts, beans, citrus fruits, fortified breakfast cereals, and some vitamin supplements.
 It can help reduce the risk of birth defects of the brain and spinal cord (called neural tube defects).
-The most common neural tube defect is spina bifida, in which the vertebrae do not fuse together properly, causing the spinal cord to be exposed.
+The most common neural tube defect is spina bifida, in which the vertebrae don’t fuse together properly, causing the spinal cord to be exposed.
 This can lead to varying degrees of paralysis, incontinence, and, sometimes, intellectual disability.

 Most healthcare providers will prescribe a prenatal supplement before conception, or shortly afterward, to ensure all of your nutritional needs are met.
-However, a prenatal supplement does not replace a healthy diet.
+However, a prenatal supplement doesn’t replace a healthy diet.

 Many women have low iron stores as a result of monthly menstruation and diets low in iron.
-Building iron stores helps prepare a mother’s body for the needs of the fetus during pregnancy.
+Women over age 18 need 18 milligrams (mg) of iron daily.
+Iron needs increase during pregnancy.
+Building iron stores helps prepare a mother’s body for the needs of the developing baby during pregnancy.
 Good sources of iron include the following:

 Whole-grain breads and iron-enriched white bread, pasta, rice, and cereals.

 Preparing for pregnancy includes building healthy bones.
-If there is not enough calcium in the pregnancy diet, the fetus may draw calcium from the mother’s bones, which can put women at risk for osteoporosis later in life.
-The recommended calcium intake for women is 1,000 milligrams.
-Three servings of milk or other dairy products each day equals about 1,000 milligrams of calcium.
+If there is not enough calcium in the pregnancy diet, the developing baby may draw calcium from the mother’s bones.
+This can put women at risk for osteoporosis later in life.
+The recommended calcium intake for women over the age of 18 is 1,000 mg daily.
+For women 18 years of age and younger, the recommended daily calcium intake is 1,300 mg.
+Three servings of milk or other dairy products each day equal about 1,000 mg of calcium.

-Always talk with your healthcare provider regarding your healthy diet and exercise needs.
+Always talk with your healthcare provider about your individualized diet and exercise needs.